SheffieldMLNet/sheffieldmlnet.github.io/content/bookclub/_index.md

 The book club is currently working through <a href="https://www.microsoft.com/en-us/research/people/cmbishop/#!prml-book" target="_blank">Pattern Recognition and Machine Learning</a> by Christopher M. Bishop.
 The group meets fortnightly, and is open to anyone.
 It is regularly attended by students and faculty from the Machine Learning and Natural Language Processing research groups.

 Book club sessions take place on alternate **Fridays 12pm-2pm** in **COM-G22, Department of Computer Science**.
-The next session is on Friday 9th February.
+The sessions in 2018 will start from Friday 9th February.
 If you would like to join the mailing list, please @XXX@